AdobeDocs/experience-manager-cloud-service.en/help/screens-cloud/creating-projects-screens-cloud.md

 1. Navigate to Screens Content Provider.
 1. Click on **Create Screens Project** from the top right corner of the action bar.
-1. Enter the **Title** of your project in **Create Screens Project** dialog box, for example, SanJoseCafe.
+1. Enter the **Title** of your project in **Create Screens Project** dialog box, for example, *FirstDigitalExperience*.

    >[!NOTE]
    >The **Name** field is populated automatically in the **Create Screens project** dialog box based on the title you choose.

 1. Click on **Save**.
-You will see your Screens project, titled as SanJoseCafe in AEM Screens Content Provider.
+You will see your Screens project, titled as *FirstDigitalExperience* in Screens Content Provider.

    Now, that you have setup an AEM Screens project in place, you can start adding channels and locations to your project.

 ### Deleting an Existing Project {#deleting-project}

 You can  delete an existing Screens as a Cloud Service Project.
 Follow the steps below to delete an existing project from Screens Content Provider:

 1. Navigate to Screens Content Provider.